Deploy SnapCenter Plug-in for VMware vSphere

 For IPv6 HTML web clients, you must use either Chrome or Firefox.

-On the VMware screen, click vSphere Web Client (HTML5) and then log in to the VMware vCenter Single Sign-On page.
+Log in to the VMware vCenter Single Sign-On page.

 On the Select an OVF template page, specify the location of the

 .ovafile (as listed in the following table) and click Next.

 Enter a unique name for the VM or vApp and select a deployment location.

 Select a resource where you want to run the deployed VM template.